-The Company has appointed a qualified, experienced and independent Internal Auditor outsourced from MAP S.Platis.
 The Internal Auditor reports to the Senior Management and the Board of the Company and is separated and independent from the other functions and activities of the Company.
 The Internal Auditor has access to the Company's premises, systems, information, personnel and financials.

-The Board ensures that internal audit issues are considered when presented to it by the Internal Auditor and appropriate actions are taken according to the Board's assessment and prioritization.
+The Board ensures that internal audit issues are considered when presented to it by the Internal Auditor and appropriate actions are taken according to the Board's assessment and prioritization

-Compliance Officer
+Anti-Money Laundering Compliance Officer